-It is not always a good idea to find a catalogue of famous dyslexic people, with lives that are far from what your child is living through.
+It is not always a good idea to find a catalog of famous dyslexic people who have lives that are far from what your child is living through.

-Instead, find the close stories.
+Instead, find the closer stories.
 For instance, you can talk about other dyslexic people in the family, who have done well without being blocked by the letters.

-It is often easier to talk about other people’s challenges, and they can be a way to talk about the things that give your child negative thoughts and feelings.
+It is often easier to talk about other people’s challenges, and this can be a way to talk about the things that give your child negative thoughts and feelings.

-It also makes it easier for you to be the listening and understanding parent, instead of being the one to give a lot of “good” advice and admonitions, which your child shuts out straight away.
+It also makes it easier for you to be the listening and understanding parent instead of the one who gives a lot of “good” advice and admonitions that your child shuts out straight away.

-If you do not have any dyslexic family members or friends that your child can see themselves in, you can also find stories from other dyslexic people, who host talks.
+If you do not have any dyslexic family members or friends that your child can see themselves in, you can also find stories from other dyslexic people that host talks.
 That is often a beneficial way to gain insight into other dyslexic people’s lives.

 3 – Give your child more knowledge

-A third important element in the journey towards your child accepting their dyslexia is knowing what it is (and isn’t).
+A third important element in the journey toward your child’s acceptance of their dyslexia is knowing what it is (and isn’t).

-It demystifies dyslexia and gives your child an insight into what is at stake when the letters are frustrating.
+This demystifies dyslexia and gives your child an insight into what is at stake when the letters are frustrating them.

-For instance, dyslexia is inherent and means that you have trouble converting letters to sounds.
+For instance, dyslexia is inherited and means that you may have trouble converting letters to sounds.
 It is not a disease and does not make you stupid.

 You can easily provide your child with knowledge about what dyslexia is.
 There are many ways to explain it, and I have described some of them for you here.